 - All OECD countries devote a substantial share of national output to educational institutions.
 In 2019, OECD countries spent on average 4.9% of their gross domestic product (GDP) on primary to tertiary educational institutions.
-In Lithuania, the corresponding share was 3.5%. - Public spending on primary to tertiary education was 8.9% of total government expenditure in Lithuania (Figure 3), lower than the OECD average (10.6%).
-Also, relative to GDP, public spending on primary to tertiary education (3.1%) is lower than the OECD average (4.4%). - Spending on educational institutions as share of GDP or public budgets are important measures of the importance that countries place on education in their budgeting decisions.
+In Italy, the corresponding share was 3.8%.
+Between 2008 and 2019, expenditure on educational institutions as a share of GDP fell by 0.1 percentage points. - Public spending on primary to tertiary education was 7.4% of total government expenditure in Italy (Figure 3), lower than the OECD average (10.6%).
+Also, relative to GDP, public spending on primary to tertiary education (3.6%) is lower than the OECD average (4.4%). - Spending on educational institutions as share of GDP or public budgets are important measures of the importance that countries place on education in their budgeting decisions.
 However, they do not show the total amount of funding per student because GDP levels, public budgets and student numbers vary from country to country.
 Across primary to tertiary education, OECD countries spend an average of USD 11 990 per student (in equivalent USD converted using PPPs for GDP) on educational institutions each year.
-In comparison, Lithuania spent USD 8 135 per student in 2019.
-Its cumulative expenditure on educating a student from the age of 6 to 15 was USD 72 114, which was significantly below the OECD average of USD 105 502. - Across OECD countries, the provision of education at primary and secondary levels in terms of curricula, teaching styles and organisational management leads, on average, to similar patterns of expenditure per student from primary to post-secondary non-tertiary levels.
-OECD countries as a whole spend on average around USD 9 923 per student at primary and USD 11 400 per student at secondary level.
-In Lithuania, the values are USD 7 095 at primary and USD 7 227 per student at secondary level, which are among the lowest across OECD countries. - In contrast to lower levels of education, spending on tertiary education varies widely across OECD countries.
-Expenditure per student at tertiary level in Lithuania is higher than at other levels of education, as is the case in almost all other OECD countries.
-The average expenditure per student in Lithuania is USD 11 039 per year, which is about USD 3 900 higher than that of the primary level and USD 3 800 higher than that of the secondary level.
-It is among the lowest across OECD countries.
-The average expenditure at tertiary level (USD 17 559) is driven up by high values in a few countries.
-At 29%, the share of research and development (R&D) expenditure makes up a similar fraction of expenditure on tertiary education in Lithuania to the average across OECD countries.
+In comparison, Italy spent USD 10 902 per student in 2019.
+Its cumulative expenditure on educating a student from the age of 6 to 15 was USD 105 754, which was slightly above the OECD average of USD 105 502.